 Just 10 minutes north of downtown Ottawa in Gatineau, Québec is an outdoor enthusiast’s dream: Gatineau Park.
 You can experience it on snowshoes, skis … or even snow bikes!
 Explore more than 50 groomed snowshoe or cross-country ski trails stretching over 200 kilometres (124 miles), or hit the 53 kilometres of pristine backcountry trails.
 You can stop and rest at a day-use shelter equipped with wood-burning stoves, picnic tables, and outhouses.
 Or for a fun winter camping experience, stay in one of the four-season tents, yurts or cabins.

-Ottawa’s Greenbelt is also home to over 150 kilometres of cross-country ski trails.
-For the more adventurous, try ice fishing on the Ottawa River or dogsledding in the Outaouais Region with Escapade Eskimo.
+Ottawa’s Greenbelt is also home to over 150 kilometres of cross-country ski trails, and there's also try ice fishing on the Ottawa River.

 Camp Fortune in Old Chelsea, Quebec, is the nearest ski hill with eight lifts and 24 runs.
 Other day trip options include Ontario’s Calabogie Peaks Resort, only 75 minutes away, with 24 downhill runs, and snowshoeing, hiking and cross-country skiing trails.